 - Check the laws: Find out if you are supposed to get a new license.
 Also, check if there is a ban on specific breeds.
-Some neighborhoods do not allow breeds like Rottweiler, pit bulls, etc. Check if your new landlord is okay in having a dog in their apartment.
+Some neighborhoods do not allow breeds like Rottweiler, pit bulls, etc. Check if your new landlord is okay with having a dog in their apartment.

 - Find a new vet: Do not wait until your pup becomes sick or gets injured.
 Do due research and find a good vet nearby your new home.
 This way you can reach out to them if your dog gets sick.
-Check if there are any vaccines or medicines that you can give your dog top ease the anxiety and restlessness.
+Check if there are any vaccines or medicines that you can give your dog to ease the anxiety and restlessness.

 - Track your dog: You can get your pup microchipped.
 Put your cellphone number and the new address on his collar so that people may reach you out in case he is lost.
 Always make sure your dog has some identification.

 - Hire friendly Movers: Your dog doesn’t need more unfriendly people around it.
 It is already too much stressed with the move.
 Having unfriendly and shady movers can trigger your dog.
 Hire good and friendly movers from Calgary movers.
 Moving companies Calgary is licensed and certified and offers best rates and moving services.